 - A good scraping on nutmeg

 Trim off the tops and tips of the carrots, wash them meticulously, then—depending on how tough their skins are—either peel or rub their skins.
 If using larger carrots, slice them into rounds.

 Place the carrots in a braiser with the rest of the ingredients.
 If you are using larger, older carrots, add a pinch of caster sugar as well.

 Simmer the carrots over moderate heat (the milk should bubble gently) until the carrots are perfectly tender and the milk has been complete absorbed.
 The milk will have turned into little flecks, which is perfectly normal.
-If you like, mix in some finely chopped fresh parsley for color.
+If you like, add some finely chopped fresh parsley to your braised carrots for color.

 The choice of carrots is, of course, the key to this dish.
 If you can find baby carrots at your local farmer’s market, as I did yesterday, you’re in for a treat.
 Otherwise, look for slender, young carrots, with their tops still on, which are likely to have fine, sweet, delicate and intensely carrot-y taste.
 These carrots don’t need peeling, just trim the tops and tips and rub them with a towel to remove any filaments and stray grit.

 If you’re dealing with standard supermarket carrots—the rather fat kind with thickish skins that come sold in large bags—then trim and peel them, then slice them rather thinly.
 As these carrots don’t tend to be very sweet, adding a pinch of sugar helps.
 And actually, this treatment is a good way to bring out the best in these carrots.